-Since entering into the PharmaEngine agreement, we have paid PharmaEngine an aggregate of \$38.0 million in upfront license fees and milestone payments, including an \$11.0 million milestone payment made in July 2015 in connection with the EMA's acceptance for review of an MAA for ONIVYDE, which occurred, and was recognized as research and development expense, in the second quarter of 2015.
-In addition to these amounts, we could also be required to pay PharmaEngine up to an additional \$60.0 million in aggregate regulatory milestones, \$38.5 million in sublicense fees and \$130.0 million in aggregate sales milestones, in each case with respect to Europe and certain countries in Asia.
+Since entering into the PharmaEngine agreement, we have paid PharmaEngine an aggregate of \$48.0 million in upfront license fees and milestone payments, including an \$11.0 million milestone payment made in July 2015 in connection with the EMA's acceptance for review of an MAA for ONIVYDE, which occurred, and was recognized as research and development expense, in the second quarter of 2015, and a \$10.0 million milestone payment made in June 2016 in connection with the MFDS's acceptance for review of a new drug application for ONIVYDE, which occurred, and was recognized as research and development expense, in the second quarter of 2010, which occurred, and was recognized as research and development expense, in the second quarter of 2016.
+In addition to these amounts, we could also be required to pay PharmaEngine up to an additional \$50.0 million in aggregate regulatory milestones, \$38.5 million in sublicense fees and \$130.0 million in aggregate sales milestones, in each case with respect to Europe and certain countries in Asia.
 PharmaEngine is also entitled to tiered royalties on net sales of ONIVYDE in Europe and certain countries in Asia.
 The royalty rates under the PharmaEngine agreement range from high single digits up to the low teens as a percentage of our net sales of ONIVYDE in these territories.
 Under the PharmaEngine agreement, we are responsible for all future development costs of ONIVYDE except those required specifically for regulatory approval in Taiwan.
-During the three months ended March 31, 2016 and 2015, we recognized research and development expenses of less than \$0.1 million and \$0.2 million, respectively, related to the PharmaEngine agreement.
+During the three months ended June 30, 2016 and 2015, we recognized research and development expenses related to the PharmaEngine agreement of \$10.1 million, respectively.
+During the six months ended June 30, 2016 and 2015, we recognized research and development expenses related to the PharmaEngine agreement of \$10.1 million and \$11.3 million, respectively.